mrambell/mTextXpander/README.md

 a homemade Mac OS X text replacement / expansion app, templating app, written in SWIFT. functional but needs improvement, now in beta stage.
 The only supported keyboard layout for now is English US.
 I am not sure how to implement different keyboard layouts at this stage.

-...some parts of the code still need lots of cloaning, and there is an ObjC bridge I thought I'd have to use but didn't so it is still there...
+Some parts of the code still need lots of cloaning, and there is an ObjC bridge I thought I'd have to use but didn't so it is still there...

 Important disclaimer:
  the software is provided as is, is in beta stage eternally, and the author is not liable for any issue you think this software may case.